Table Of Contents

 That said, which sectors of the economy are driving cloud services growth?

-While cloud adoption statistics show all industries are embracing cloud services, a closer look shows some sectors invested much more than others.
+While cloud adoption statistics show that all industries are embracing cloud services, a closer look reveals that some sectors have invested much more than others.

 O’Reilly’s Cloud Adoption survey found the most proactive cloud usage by industry came from Retail & Ecommerce, Finance & Banking, and Technology (software).
 Government (16%) and electronics & hardware (25%) used cloud services the least in 2022.